anvil-vtt/FateX/README.md

 ---

-A big thank you to all who are contributing translations files!
-You're a great help for the international Fate community! ❤️
+A big thank you to all who are contributing translations!
+You're a great help to the international Fate community! ❤️

 If your language isn't represented yet and would like to contribute, please don't hesitate and contact Daddi#2888 on Discord or create a new pull request.